tamilzh2018/kode-kloud-test/Linux.md

 or sudo sed -i 's/^SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config
 **Level 2**
 # Q1 Create a Cron Job
+The Nautilus system admins team has prepared scripts to automate several day-to-day tasks.
+They want them to be deployed on all app servers in Stratos DC on a set schedule.
+Before that they need to test similar functionality with a sample cron job.
+Therefore, perform the steps below:

+a.
+Install cronie package on all Nautilus app servers and start crond service.

+b.
+Add a cron */5 * * * * echo hello > /tmp/cron_text for root user.
+Ans:
+ssh into stapp01 stapp02 stapp03

+change to root user: sudo su -
+Verify crond is running: systemctl status crond if not avail yum install -y cronie systemctl enable crond systemctl start crond
+Add the Cron Job for Root User: crontab -e

+Add the following line at the bottom: */5 * * * * echo hello > /tmp/cron_text

+After 5 minutes, check if the file was created and contains the text: cat /tmp/cron_text You should see: hello
 # Q2 Linux Banner
 During the monthly compliance meeting, it was pointed out that several servers in the Stratos DC do not have a valid banner.
 The security team has provided serveral approved templates which should be applied to the servers to maintain compliance.
 These will be displayed to the user upon a successful login.